Dual BA Program students will earn two bachelor’s degrees - one from Sciences Po and one from Columbia University.

 From the very beginning of the Program, each student is assigned an advisor at both Sciences Po and Columbia who will guide them through academic and student life, providing support as they pursue their goals in two stimulating academic settings.

-Dual BA Program students work with their Columbia advisors to determine how their coursework at Sciences Po will be credited toward their studies at Columbia.
+Dual BA Program students work with their Columbia advisors, as well as their Columbia academic departments, to determine how their coursework at Sciences Po will be credited toward their studies at Columbia.

-The ARC is dedicated to helping students cultivate the skills necessary to manage competing demands, deal productively with setbacks, and approach with enthusiasm challenging situations both in and beyond the classroom.
+The ARC is dedicated to helping students cultivate the skills necessary to manage competing demands, deal productively with setbacks, and enthusiastically approach challenging situations both in and beyond the classroom.